Home The Route Drymen to Balmaha

 - Max Height: 310m (via Conic Hill)

 - Terrain: Good paths or tracks most of the way.
 The only significant ascent being the section of the route over Conic Hill near Balmaha.
 There is a low level alternative.

 - (Please note that dogs are not allowed in the two enclosed fields on the east approach to Conic Hill during the lambing season, even on a lead.
-The season normally lasts for around three weeks at the end of April and early May.
-Temporary signage will be in place.
-This does not affect access with a dog to Conic Hill from the Balmaha direction.)
+The season normally lasts for around six weeks from mid April to the end of May.
+Temporary signage will be in place.)

 - Accommodation: Balmaha